 If you send a mass email out to everyone you know or all your customers to review your site at the same time, the algorithms will detect this as “review bating” and hide their reviews.
 Try asking people as they come to the store or on social media, or send out an email to a couple of people at a time.

 People who are reviewing your business in Hillsboro, Oregon on their mobile devices that are in Tampa Bay, Florida will have their reviews de-listed or flagged for removal most of the time.
 Yelp! knows they aren’t in your business.

 Businesses where people check in with Yelp are more likely to have the reviews stick.

 We have provided this information to help you deal with your negative or fake reviews.

-We understand business leaders find reviews frustrating sometimes, but our small dedicated staff can only help our existing clients.
+We understand business leaders find reviews frustrating sometimes, but this is a DIY article.

 Did You Find This Helpful?
 Share It and Review Hook SEO!

 I hope that this short guide will help you improve your reviews on social media, review and map sites and help you deal with negative reviews.
-Here are some links to connect with Hook SEO for more tips on promoting your local business, SEO and online marketing.
+Get both paid and free downloads, cheat sheets, and courses to learn how to promote your business.